qasim-a/color-closet/README.md

 - **Color Wheel** — pick any of 16 perceptual colors from an interactive ring
 - **Instant matching** — products are sorted by how closely their extracted color matches your selection
 - **Outfit Builder** — pick two colors side by side, with curated fashion complement suggestions
-- **H&M catalog** — 689 tops, bottoms, jackets, shoes, and accessories
+- **H&M catalog** — 689 products including tops, bottoms, jackets, shoes, and accessories

 ---

 ## How the color matching works

-This was the interesting engineering problem.

 Clothing retailers label colors inconsistently — the same shade of blue might be "Navy Iris", "Dark Night Navy", or "Copenhagen Blue" depending on the brand.
 Text-based color filtering breaks down fast.